 People get stressed out when making a festive turkey.

 I have never completely understood this, but best I can think is that there is usually a lot at stake when something like a turkey is cooked for an audience.
-No one wants to leave a fowl taste in the guest’s mouth, so I guess the pressure is on to produce something delicious.
+No one wants to leave a foul taste in the guest’s mouth, so I guess the pressure is on to produce something delicious.

 One of the great things about getting together for a special event or holiday is often sharing fun times and good laughs over a meal.
 Looking back on such events over the years, it’s fun to think about when your Aunt Sophie brings her highly anticipated green bean casserole with those crunchy canned onion thingies on top.
 Or brother Bobby’s extra spicy party mix with some kind of breakfast cereal woven between the peanuts and pretzels.